-- You don't need to rush your decision to be classed as a 'successor' for application process you have up until two years to apply from your canine partner being out of your home or a canine partner being retired out of the home. - Do not compare yourself to other partnerships everyone grieves differently, has different needs and lifestyles. - Your new canine partner is not your previous canine partner.
-Try not to compare - they will be completely different, have different personalities and different strengths. - Training you will be required to complete a training course with your new canine partner.
+- You don't need to rush your decision to be classed as a 'successor' for application process you have up until two years to apply from the passing of your late canine partner. - Do not compare yourself to other partnerships everyone grieves differently, has different needs and lifestyles. - Your new canine partner is not your previous canine partner.
+Try not to compare they will be completely different, have different personalities and different strengths. - Training you will be required to complete a training course with your new canine partner.
 Remember, your partnership will be new, training has evolved, you will differ from when you applied for your first canine partner.
 We are here to support you - Focus on the positives.
 You know us and we know you much better.
 Your Canine Partners Representative will be working closely with you, the Applications Department and Advanced Training Team to find the best-suited dog to you now.
 Here you can access the eligibility criteria appendix.
 Please see the flow chart to show how the application process works.